ashwinexe/Octernship_Project/README.md

->> This is a sample project information template
+>> This is a sample Octernships project for your inspiration.

+>> A Tl;DR is including the readme with information and starter code in a single repository.
+Every applied student gets a copy of this repository with write access where they submit the Octernships Task.

 # Octernship Information
 *Your Logo Here*